hagstromf/FedHVAC/README.md

 #### 4. Using tensorboard

-If you've set the logger flag under wrapper_config in the config file to True, the simulation while also store tensorboard data.
+If you've set the `logger` flag under `wrapper_config` in the config file to `True`, the simulation will also store tensorboard data.
 To launch tensorboard with the simulation data, run the following command:

 ```sh
     $ tensorboard --logdir PATH_TO_SIMULATION_FOLDER